pptav0/ds_nlp_wine_review/README.md

 # Wine Review NLP Project

 ## Overview
 The **Wine Review NLP Project** is an advanced natural language processing (NLP) system designed to analyze and process wine reviews.
 It leverages state-of-the-art transformer models to extract insights, classify sentiments, and predict wine characteristics such as flavor, variety, and country.
-This work forms the foundation for a future **AI-driven recommendation engine**, capable of suggesting wines based on user tasting preferences expressed in natural language.
+The project also demonstrates how enriched wine data can be used to build a personalized recommendation engine, capable of suggesting wines based on user preferences expressed in natural language.

+The accompanying notebook explores the project's scope, including the business case for wineries and retailers.
+By analyzing subjective wine reviews, the system provides discovery-driven recommendations that mimic sommelier expertise, enhancing customer engagement and supporting personalized marketing strategies.

-Developed as part of the **Cambridge Data Science Program**, the project demonstrates scalable transformer-based modeling with high accuracy and reusable components for experimentation and deployment.
+The project demonstrates scalable transformer-based modeling with high accuracy and reusable components for experimentation and deployment.

 ## Features
 - **Flavor Tagging**: Classifies wine reviews into flavor profiles using a fine-tuned transformer model.
 - **Sentiment Analysis**: Converts wine ratings into sentiment categories (positive, neutral, negative).
 - **Taxonomy Prediction**: Predicts wine **variety** and **country** using auxiliary classifiers.
 - **Recommendation Engine**: Suggests wines by combining strict and exploratory matches based on user prompts.
-- **Semantic Retrieval (FAISS-free)**: Uses `sentence_transformers.util.semantic_search` to retrieve semantically similar reviews — eliminating FAISS dependency for simpler, scalable execution.
+- **Semantic Retrieval**: Uses `sentence_transformers.util.semantic_search` to retrieve semantically similar reviews.
 - **Custom Training**: Implements a custom `WeightedBCETrainer` for handling class imbalance in multi-label tasks.
 - **Reusable Utilities**: Integrates the `nlp_helpers` package for text preprocessing, exploratory data analysis (EDA), and visualization.